Lunch & DinnerSide Dishes

 What Makes This Recipe Keto Friendly?

-Brussels sprouts are considered a low-carb vegetables because they contain fiber, which reduces their net carbs.
+Brussels sprouts are considered a low-carb vegetable because they contain fiber, which reduces their net carbs.
 They’re also packed with nutrients like vitamins C and K, and antioxidants, making them a more nutrient-dense option than many traditional starchy side dishes.

 So while this recipe absolutely tastes indulgent, it also fits beautifully into a keto meal plan by focusing on nutrient-dense vegetables, healthy fats, and low-carb ingredients that still deliver serious comfort-food flavor.